-So any contentions or questioning of whether God’s creation of hell is just is meaningless to a Theist.
-However, what can be discussed is whether God is consistent with His (swt) actions towards his creation i.e. in His judgement and punishment.
+So any contentions or questioning of whether God’s creation of hell is just as meaningless to a Theist.
+However, what can be discussed is whether God is consistent with His (SWT) actions towards his creation i.e. in His judgement and punishment.
 So when God has declared in His revelations that He will not be unjust, then this means that no one will be dealt with in an unjust manner.

 In response to these objections, I will demonstrate four things: